 Sunbelt Rentals Excels at Providing Site Access in Environmentally-Sensitive Areas

-Sunbelt Rentals is an industry leader in the design and installation of temporary roadway and work pad matting systems throughout the United States and Canada.
+Sunbelt Rentals is an industry leader in the design and installation of temporary roadway and work pad matting systems throughout the United States.
 In addition to providing customized solutions based on the needs of your project, our team also excels at providing site access in a variety of conditions, including environmentally sensitive areas such as bogs, marshes, and tidal basins.

 Utility transmission projects often face many challenges, such as difficult terrain conditions, cultural sensitivity, waterways, and right-of-way issues.
 Environmental sensitivity plays a big role when considering and developing the most appropriate site access solution.
 The Atlantic City Electric Orchard to Lewis Transmission Reliability Project is a great example of this.
 Our team began providing comprehensive site access solutions in support of this project in November 2017.
 The project traverses approximately 41 miles through five counties.